30 Rock: Casting

 Fey worked with Jen McNamara and Adam Bernstein for the casting of the series.
 Fey's first act as casting director was to cast herself as the lead character, Liz Lemon, who is said to be much like Fey herself when she first became head writer on SNL.
 The next actor to be cast was Tracy Morgan as Tracy Jordan, who was then a former castmate of Fey's in SNL.
 Morgan was asked by Fey to play the role, and he believed it was "right up [his] alley and it was tailor made for [him]".
 Fey said that the character of Kenneth was written with McBrayer in mind.
 McBrayer is an old friend of Fey's (they worked together at Second City in Chicago), and she "really wanted him for that part and was very happy when no one objected".

 Rachel Dratch, Fey's longtime comedy partner and fellow SNL alumna, was originally cast to portray Jenna.
 Dratch played the role in the show's original pilot, but in August 2006, Krakowski was announced as Dratch's replacement, with Dratch remaining involved in the show playing various characters.
-Fey explained the change by noting that Dratch was better-suited to playing a variety of side characters, which was suitable when the show intended to feature actual sketches from TGS with Tracy Jordan.
-However, this aspect of the show was scrapped, thus they required more of a straight-ahead acting part for the role of Jenna.
+Fey explained the change by noting that Dratch was better-suited to playing a variety of side characters, and they required more of a straight-ahead acting part for the role of Jenna.